iotbuilds/yafs-drl-iiot-edge-fog-cloud-offloading/README.md

-Please, [send us your reference to publish it](mailto:isaac.lera@uib.es)! and of course, feel free to add your references or works using YAFS!
+Please [send us your reference so we can publish it](mailto:isaac.lera@uib.es)!
+And of course, feel free to add your references or works using YAFS!